PathwayCommons/guide/src/collections/_workflows/pathway_enrichment_ii/visualize.Rmd

 No algorithm or statistic can replace the experience, expertise and critical eye of you the researcher.
 The best place to start with a completed EM is to examine it for genes, pathways and themes that would be expected *a priori*.
 These are unsurprising results that have either been previously reported or which one could have easily guessed before the analysis was even performed.
 Do the results pass the sanity test?

-As an example, direct your attention to the cluster annonated with the label *'blood coagulation platelet activation'* (Hint: Do a text search).
+As an example, direct your attention to the cluster annotated with the label *'blood coagulation platelet activation'* (Hint: Do a text search).
 This cluster consists of a hierarchy of three gene sets referencing increasingly specific GO terms (Figure 15):

 1. Hemostasis [GO:0007599](http://www.ebi.ac.uk/QuickGO/GTerm?id=GO:0007599){: target="_blank"}
 2. Blood coagulation [GO:0007596](http://www.ebi.ac.uk/QuickGO/GTerm?id=GO:0007596){: target="_blank"}